kirbyyardley/portfolio/_projects/sundance-mobile-app.md

 type: project
 heading: "Project"
 title:  "Mobile App for Sundance Film Festival"
-summary: "The Sundance Film Festival mobile app is an essential part of the on-the-ground experience of the festival."
+summary: "The mobile app is an essential part of the festival experience."
 image: app-preview.png
 date:   2018-05-20
 categories: 'design'